 Finally, my favorite.
-Sometimes you experience more vaginal discharge than usual because your pussy is simply excited and getting herself ready for a good time.
-Think of her as getting all dressed up for a date — even if that date is with herself.
+Sometimes you experience more vaginal discharge than usual because you’re simply excited and getting ready for a good time.
+Think of your vulva as getting all dressed up for a date.
 Lubrication is a critical component to pleasurable, chafe- and tear-free sex.
 So celebrate this wetness!

 The Bottom Line

 It would be great if all our parts could just holler at us and let us know, using their words, what they needed to feel better.
-Unfortunately that’s not the case, but fortunately, our vaginas are more vocal than most parts.
+Unfortunately, that’s not the case, but fortunately, our vulvas are more vocal than most parts.
 And their language of choice is most often discharge — if we take the time and gain the skills to understand it.

 One thing to remember: many of these symptoms are shared by multiple health concerns, and even when there are very specific descriptors, it can be hard in the moment to know whether that discharge is more "cottage cheesy" or "foamy".
 If you are experiencing unusual vaginal secretions, go visit your doctor.